arvind632/JavaScript/README.md

 ## 📌 11.
 What is Execution Context?

 **Answer:**
-Environment where JS code is executed.
+Execution Context is the environment where JavaScript code is executed.
+It is created in two phases — Creation Phase (memory allocation) and Execution Phase (code execution).
+JavaScript uses Call Stack to manage execution contexts

+Two Types of Execution Context

 * Global Execution Context
 * Function Execution Context